 There have been four surveys completed to date.
 You can download a PDF of each survey here:

-- The percentage of rent paid in August as of month-end was 93.3% — down by 2.4% since March.
+- The percentage of rent paid in November as of month-end was 91.9% — a slight increase over October.

-- A solid majority of portfolios (96%) reported a decline in net income for August due to modest drops in rent paid combined with an increase in operating expenses.
+- A majority of portfolios (82%) reported a decline in net income for November due to modest drops in rent paid combined with an increase in operating expenses.

 The survey will be updated monthly and made available on the GMHF website.